Backup

 Video tutorial on using MD5summer: https://www.youtube.com/watch?v=VcBfkB6N7-k

-Case studies
+Case study

-In the following, two scenarios will be used to illustrate the importance of backups and to highlight some of the things that are important to consider when planning a backup strategy.
-After reading through the scenarios, take a few minutes to think about what could have been done to prevent data loss.
-Afterwards, you can open the tabs to see our diagnosis.
+After reading through the scenario, take a few minutes to think about what could have been done to prevent data loss.
+Afterwards, you can open the tab to see our analysis.

 A group of researchers collaboratively works on quantitative survey data.
 They use a shared working space on a networked drive where a master copy of the data and a working copy are stored.
 Two backups exist, stored separately from the working and master files: one copy on an external hard drive and one in the university’s own Cloud system.

-A new researcher enters the project.
-Who is not aware of the way files are named and organised and accidentally works on the master copy of the data.
+A new researcher enters the project, who is not aware of the way files are named and organised and accidentally works on the master copy of the data.
 In this process, a number of variables get overwritten when the new team member recodes variable values and forgets to save them into a new variable.
 Fortunately, two backups exist.

 The researchers know that sometimes copies can get changed due to write or transmission errors, so they decide to check with a checksum tool if the two copies are identical.
 They discover that the checksums for the two files are not identical.
 This means that either one or both of the files were altered in some way.

-- The master copy is kept as a separate file from working files;
+• The master copy is kept as a separate file from working files;

-- Two backup copies on different media and in different locations exist;
+• Two backup copies on different media and in different locations exist;

-- No frequent integrity checks of the backups were made and no additional protection for the master copy of the data was in place to prevent it from being overwritten.
+• No frequent integrity checks of the backups were made and no additional protection for the master copy of the data was in place to prevent it from being overwritten.

 1. Versioning and file naming rules